 AAAA Generator Services Inc always recommends that customers have their first annual service in the 12th, 24th and 36th months.
 That way, they can be sure that the generator has been thoroughly checked out each year and before its factory warranty changes or expires.

-Once the decision is made to seek standby power system installation advice, most have no idea where to start or, worse, have wrong ideas of who can help.
-While many believe that an electrician or engineer is the one to call for expertise in backup power, most electricians, engineers, general contractors and even employees of generator companies usually only have an average understanding of their respective field and precious few have a keen understanding of all the aspects of a generator installation.
+Once the decision is made to seek standby power system installation advice, most either have no idea where to start or, worse, have wrong ideas of who can help.
+While many believe that an electrician or engineer is the one to call for expertise in backup power, most electricians, engineers, general contractors and even employees of generator companies usually only have an average understanding of their respective field but precious few have even a moderate understanding of all the aspects of a generator installation.
 Normally, gathering complete, quality information from reputable sources is a daunting task requiring independent, unbiased on-site consultations by separate experts.
 Making it even more difficult, not only should each be qualified in their own field but they should also not have a personal agenda.
 AAAA Generator Services Inc's response to this dilemma is to offer one single unbiased consultation by a rare expert in all aspects of standby power installations.